Youth fighting 'superbug' infection from Los Angeles outbreak

 Infection by the carbapenem-resistant enterobacteria, or CRE, during endoscopies at a large teaching hospital in the University of California at Los Angeles system has contributed to two deaths among the seven patients.

 Officials warned that as many as 179 people who had endoscopies at the UCLA Ronald Reagan Medical Center may have been exposed to the so-called superbug.
-The procedures were done between Oct.
+The infections occurred between Oct.
 3 and Jan.
 28.

 All five of the confirmed infected patients who remain alive are under treatment, said UCLA spokeswoman Dale Tate.